nils-mathieu/piscine-rust/module-05.md

     <[T]>::len  std::println
 ```

 Create a **function** that randomly chooses a value among an input slice.
+If the provided list is
+empty, the function is allowed to panic.

 ```rust
 fn choose<T>(values: &[T]) -> &T;